SamikshaPJain/CICD-Projects/Netflix_Clone/README.md

 - After installing the Dependency-Check plugin, you need to configure the tool.
 - Go to "Dashboard" → "Manage Jenkins" → "Global Tool Configuration."
 - Find the section for "OWASP Dependency-Check."
-- Add the tool's name, e.g., "DP-Check."
+- Add the tool's name, "DP-Check."
 - Save your settings.

 **Install Docker Tools and Docker Plugins:**